AloofSage/Cloudflare-DDNS/README.md

 _Adapted from [fire1ce/DDNS-Cloudflare-PowerShell](https://github.com/fire1ce/DDNS-Cloudflare-PowerShell)_

 - DDNS Cloudflare PowerShell script for **Windows**.
+- Update multiple subdomains, and even multiple zones, at once
 - Choose an IP source address from **wan**, **lan**, **tailscale** or **explicit**.
 - Set other options like ttl and proxied
 - Will create new records if they don't already exist